 We are all unique and our life histories different, therefore each of us will interpret these situations in varying ways.

-The situations in these writing exercises may form the beginning, middle or end of the story.
-They may not even form part of the story at all.
+The situations in these writing exercises may form the beginning, middle, or the end of the story.
+The specific starter situations may not even form part of the story at all.
 Sometimes writing exercises may only serve as triggers – it is all up to you!

 ▪ A small girl is lost in Main Street – how did she get there?

 ▪ He/she tried to open the window but it was jammed shut.